Bliodine/RA_Interferometer/README.md

 There are also good videos on YouTube available :)

 Antenna Configuration Optimizer

 A graphical interface for designing and testing antenna configurations for a 9-antenna interferometer.
 The tool allows for interactive adjustments to antenna positions, visualization of UV coverage, and PSF calculation.

 Features:

 Antenna Positioning Grid:

   Visual grid (2.5m x 2.5m) with axes centered at (0, 0).
-  Drag-and-drop or precise coordinate entry for antenna positions.
+  Precise coordinate entry for antenna positions.

 Control Panel Options:

   Antenna Selection: Dropdown to select an antenna and update its coordinates.
-  Preset Loading: Load configurations (circle, hexagon, etc.) from a dropdown.
+  Preset Loading: Load configurations (circle, Y, etc.) from a dropdown.
   Randomize Configuration: Automatically set random positions for all antennas.
   Export Positions: Save the current configuration as antenna_positions_#.csv, where # auto-increments to avoid overwriting.